How Much Does Furnace Replacement Cost in Los Angeles? 2026 Guide

 AFUE stands for Annual Fuel Utilization Efficiency.
 An 80% AFUE furnace converts 80 cents of every dollar you spend on gas into usable heat, with the remaining 20 cents lost through exhaust.
 A 96% AFUE furnace captures 96 cents, which translates directly into lower monthly gas bills.

 Higher-efficiency furnaces cost more upfront but save money over time.
-In the mild Southern California climate, the payback period on a jump from 80% to 96% AFUE is typically six to ten years depending on your usage patterns and current gas rates.
+In the mild Southern California climate, the payback period on a jump from 80% to 96% AFUE is typically six to ten years depending on your usage patterns and current SoCalGas rates.
+The math has tilted further toward 95%+ AFUE in 2026 for two reasons: SoCalGas rebates only apply to 92%+ AFUE installations, and California's CARB rules will require 90%+ AFUE on most residential furnace installations starting in 2029.

 One important note: 80% AFUE furnaces use a standard metal flue that vents through the roof.
 High-efficiency models (90%+ AFUE) are condensing furnaces that vent through PVC pipe, usually out a sidewall.
 If your current furnace is an 80% unit and you upgrade to a 90%+ model, the installation will include new PVC venting, condensate drainage, and possibly a condensate pump.
-This additional work adds to the installation cost.
+This additional work adds $500 to $1,300 to the installation cost — but is often paid back by the SoCalGas rebate plus the efficiency gain.

 Installation Complexity